lse-my474/lse-my474.github.io/index.md

 * Problem Set 4 (Summative): Due Wednesday, 6 April at 2:00pm
 * Problem Set 5 (Summative): Due Wednesday, 13 April at 2:00pm

-#### Multiple Choice Assessment for master's students enrolled in MY474 and PhD students enrolled in MY574 (30% of total mark)
+#### Quizzes for master's students enrolled in MY474 and PhD students enrolled in MY574 (30% of total mark)

-The multiple choice assessment is a timed quiz administered on Moodle, and is based on lecture, seminars, and readings.
-The exam will be released on Moodle at 7:00am on Monday of Week 11.
-You can start any time between 7:00am and 2:00pm, but the exam is timed and must be completed within 1 hour.
-Once the Moodle exam is opened, you will have 1 hour to complete it.
-After 1 hour your exam will be automatically submitted and you will have no further access to the exam.
-The exam must be submitted by 2:00pm.
+There will be 5 timed quizzes administered on Qualtrics and linked to on Moodle.
+These quizzes will be based on lecture, seminars, and readings.
+The quiz will be released on Moodle at 8:00am on Thursdays of weeks 2, 4, 7, 9, and 11.
+You can start any time between 8:00am and 5:00pm, but the quiz is timed and must be completed within 15 minutes.
+Once the Moodle quiz is opened, you will have 15 minutes to complete it.
+The quiz must be submitted by 5:00pm.

-#### Take Home Assessment for master's students enrolled in MY474 (Due Monday, May 23, by 2pm, 30% of total mark)

-1. **Kaggle competition classifying toxic comments (10% of total mark):** A text classification competition will be hosted on the Kaggle website for all students enrolled in the class.
-Students will submit model predictions for held-out data to Kaggle and the performance of their model output will be calculated on the Kaggle site.
-The competition will open to students the first day of Summer Term.
-2. **Code report and write-up (submitted as code files such as Rmd and PDF on Github Classroom, 20% of total mark)**: Code reproducing the prediction file uploaded to Kaggle should be provided in a Rmd file (or equivalent) in chunks that are annotated.
-Code should be supplemented by a writeup that documents 1) how you settled on the final model, 2) the reasoning behind modelling choices, 3) how you evaluated each iteration of your model, 4) a discussion of feature engineering choices, and 5) conclusions and reflections on the modelling process.
-The writeup is due at 2:00pm on May 23.

 #### Take Home Assessment for PhD students enrolled in MY574 (Due Monday, May 23, by 2pm, 30% of total mark)